Fonadhoo

-Fonadhoo (Dhivehi: ފޮނަދޫ) is the capital island in Laamu atoll of the Maldives.
+Fonadhoo (Dhivehi: ފޮނަދޫ) is the capital island of the Laamu Atoll of the Maldives.

 The island has three villages: Barasil (northernmost), Medhuavah (in the middle) and Kurigam (southernmost).
-The population of the island was around 2000 in 2013.
+However, after the relocation of people from the neighbouring Gaadhoo, two new communities have emerged, one to the north of Baraasil and the other, south of Kurigam.
+The population of the island exceeded 3,000 in 2023.

 History

 Most of the history (geological and behavioural) of Fonadhoo and its people has not been recorded.
 The island is considered a Gaamathee Rah - an island formed on a coral mountain, facing one side to the bay (Etherevari) and the other side to the open sea (Fuhtaru-Huvadhoo Kandu).
 It is believed that the island has a rich culture and is very much related to the history of the Maldives.
 Important historical places in the island include the Old Friday Mosque, a few sheltered tombs (Magbarah) and old mosques and cemeteries in many parts of the island.

 Geography

 The island is 258.97 km south of the country's capital, Malé.
 Being the administrative capital of Laamu Atoll, the atmosphere is vibrant with a lot of vegetation.